Frequently Asked Questions

 We love this question!

-In short, it's the future of school.
-And we create resources and content to help make that more possible.
+Simply put, we believe Integrated SEL is the future of school (if and when designed with serious depth, intention, and global awareness/diversity with a bent towards social change).
+And so we create resources and content to help make that more possible.
 To help teachers bring SEL to life in academics, in a way where the lines start to blur between traditional classes.
-Where learners get to be their dynamic, non-siloed best selves!
+Where learners get to be their dynamic, inter-disciplinary, complex best selves!

 That makes kids really curious about, well, all aspects of learning.
 Research shows this is the skeleton key.

-A lot of our work is based around what we've learned from the science around social and emotional development.
+Our work is based around what we've learned through testing/experiences and from the science around social and emotional development.
 CASEL, Character Lab, and the Greater Good Science Center are examples.
 We think it matters that brain science shows how important integrating SEL with academics is.
 Reading an article like this about Resilience and Grit is great; we have seen the best learning can happen when this kind of reading is paired with real-world examples from diverse cultures, all integrated with academic content.

 This is the first time in my life I feel like I'm not being told what to think.

 Everyone's always telling me what to believe and how things work.
 I feel like now I get to think for myself.

 I'm always wondering about stuff.
 This is so cool because I get to do it while learning about the world.